What is Google Analytics event tracking?

 Events are user interactions with content that can be tracked independently from a web page or a screen load.
 Downloads, mobile ad clicks, gadgets, Flash elements, AJAX embedded elements, and video plays are all examples of actions you might want to track as Events.

-Read more about events from Google Analytics site.
+Read more about events from the Google Analytics site.

 Setup GA event tracking